-- More people than ever are using the region's network of bus, train and harbour ferry services.
+More people than ever are using the region's network of bus, train and harbour ferry services.
 A Greater Wellington survey shows that total patronage of these services in 2005/06 was 35 million passenger trips, an increase of 2.6 million (8.1%) over the previous year.
-At the same time, average congestion over the region's key roads and motorways decreased by 17% in March 2006 compared with the previous March. - Greater Wellington intends to double its investment in the region's public transport over the next ten years to maintain and upgrade public transport services.
-Transport rates and fares will rise to contribute toward the cost of this investment. - After extensive public consultation, we published our Long-term Council Community Plan for the years 2006 2016.
+At the same time, average congestion over the region's key roads and motorways decreased by 17% in March 2006 compared with the previous March.

+- Greater Wellington is doubling its investment in the region's public transport over the next ten years to maintain and upgrade public transport services. - After extensive public consultation, we published our Long-term Council Community Plan for the years 2006 2016.
 The plan focuses on delivering critical infrastructure and core services such as public transport, flood protection, water supply and our regional parks network, as well as investing in key strategic assets. - As extreme weather events become more common, we have worked hard to maintain the region's flood defences.
 Our work in soil conservation and our catchment management schemes have become increasingly important.
-We have more than 300 active soil conservation plans to reduce erosion and have planted 250,000 trees and poles from our nurseries in this financial year.
+We have more than 300 active soil conservation plans to reduce erosion and have planted 250,000 trees and poles from our nurseries in this financial year. - We have worked with other councils, emergency services and health providers to plan for and deliver emergency management in the region.
+We have also completed a risk assessment of Wellington Harbour, which forms the basis of our Safety Management System for the harbour.

-- We have worked with other councils, emergency services and health providers to plan for and deliver emergency management in the region.
-We have also completed a risk assessment of Wellington Harbour, which forms the basis of our Safety Management System for the harbour. - In 2005/06, more people were involved in caring for the environment through activities such as our community Take Care groups, and our environmental education programmes for businesses and schools. - The water supply levy for 2006/07 is unchanged.
+- In 2005/06, more people were involved in caring for the environment through activities such as our community Take Care groups, the Take Charge environmental education programme for businesses and the Take Action environmental education programme for school children. - The water supply levy for 2006/07 is unchanged.
 This is the tenth year in a row that we have either held or cut the cost of bulk water supply to the region's four cities.
-All of the water supplied from our network met the Ministry of Health's drinking water standards. - The Government assisted Greater Wellington to purchase Waitangirua Farm from Landcorp so we could include it in our regional parks network. - Our 2006 Regional Outdoors Programme provided 52 events aimed at encouraging the community to get out and enjoy our regional parks. - We promoted new developments in renewable energy by making some of our land available, for a fee, to developers.
+All of the water supplied from our network met the Ministry of Health's drinking water standards. - Our monitoring work and pest control programmes continue to maintain the ecosystem health of our regional parks, forests and water collection areas. - The Government assisted Greater Wellington to purchase Waitangirua Farm from Landcorp so we could include it in our regional parks network. - Through our Regional Outdoors Programme, held from January to April 2006, we provided 52 events aimed at encouraging the community to get out and enjoy our regional parks. - We promoted new developments in renewable energy by making some of our land available, for a fee, to developers.
 The first proposal is for a wind farm at Puketiro, near Pauatahanui. - We have been working with local councils and the business community to develop a Wellington Regional Strategy, aimed at ensuring a regional approach to sustainable economic development opportunities and issues.